-One of the recent rejection cases I came across, of a friend, who provided a photoshopped flight itinerary, made me understood that false travel documents are not going to get you a visa.
-So don’t even try to submit them.
-If you do not have a required document mention it in your cover letter.
-For example in my case, when I travelled Europe for 58 days, I was asked by VFS to provide a proof of transportation inside Europe during the entire 58 day period.
-And since I couldn’t, I mentioned that very clearly in the cover letter.
-I wrote that I didn’t provide the proof of transportation inside Europe because “I will be travelling using interstate buses and trains and my plan will be spontaneous.”
-Similarly, be clear with what you do or don’t have.
+For example, speaking of personal experience, while applying for the Schengen visa for my recent 58-day backpacking trip in Europe, I was asked by VFS to provide proof of transportation inside Europe during the entire 58 day period.
+And since I couldn’t provide that, I clearly mentioned that in the cover letter.
+I wrote that I didn’t provide the proof of transportation inside Europe because “I will be using interstate buses and trains and my plan will be spontaneous, based on whatever option will seem cheaper” Similarly, be clear with what you do or don’t have while applying your Schengen visa application.
 Present your visa officer with nothing, but transparency.

-So be very clear about why you are travelling and what all places, and back them up with as many documents as you can — from transportation to accommodation bookings, to everything else in between.
+So be very clear about why you are travelling and what all places, and back them up with as many documents as you can — from transportation to hotels to everything else in between.
 Your inability to offer declarations about the purpose of travel and stay can lead to a dismaying rejection.

 Since the definition is so broad, consider that your application’s outcome depends on the visa consulate’s mood and behaviour.
 I know it sounds funny, but it’s true.
 And that’s the problem with Schengen visa.
 I’ve seen people having their visas rejected, despite having two Schengen visa stamps already in their passport.
 If your visa officer isn’t convinced that your original intent to visit Europe is travelling only, you cannot guarantee a positive response.